 He talked about volunteering to help the IEEE Silicon Valley put on events and conferences while he was still working at Novell.
 They met more than two decades ago in the Oak Room where he was speaking tonight .
 By volunteering to find speakers he was able to have conversations with managers and executives at many companies that allowed him to develop a network that helped out as he was growing Exodus and NetScalar.
 He felt a sense a coming full circle: he was now the invited speaker in the same room where he first started out as a volunteer.

-It was a candid and reflective talk, Mr. Jagadeesh not only offered a wealth of practical advice, answering a number of very good questions, but he also communicated a fundamental sense of what it means to be a CEO: you need to take action and take responsibility for outcome of your actions.
+It was a candid and reflective talk, Mr. Jagadeesh not only offered a wealth of practical advice, answering a number of very good questions, but he also communicated a fundamental sense of what it means to be a CEO: you need to take action and take responsibility for the results of your actions.